MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 8.1.
 From the Nordic Wallet Launch all sales units (payment points) will be switched to daily settlements

 Currently you were able to select how to receive settlements: daily or instant.
-After Nordic wallet launch all sales units will be switched to receive daily settlements.
+After NWL all sales units will be switched to receive daily settlements.
 Instant transfers will stay as a functionality, but it will be renamed to Single payment settlements, which represents the functionality in better way.
 Furthermore, functionality will be for an extra fee.
 With Single payment settlements every payment will be settleded separately (not bundled up) and you will receive it in 2 days after payment was executed.

-:star:**Recommendation:** If you need to have your payments settled separately, log in to new Merchant Portal after Nordic wallet launch and select Single payment settlement functionality.
+:star:**Recommendation:** If you need to have your payments settled separately, log in to new Merchant Portal after NWL and select Single payment settlement functionality.

 ### 8.2.
 Settlement time changes

-Currently your money is settled 1 day after payments were executed, after Nordic Wallet Launch we will settle you money bit latter - 2 days after payments were executed.
+Currently your money is settled 1 day after payments were executed, after NWL we will settle you money bit later - 2 days after payments were executed.

-:star:**Recommendation:** We are sorry if this feature was important to you, your feedback is very important for us, let us know if you have a need to get settlements faster.
+:star:**Recommendation:**  your feedback is very important for us, let us know if you have a need to get settlements faster.

 ### 8.3.
 Gross Settlements

 Currently we are sending you gross settlements (full amount of the payments) and later we were issueing you with an invoice for service fees.
-After Nordic Wallet Launch we will change how we are doing settlements and you will receive net value settlement where all necessary fees are already deducted.
+After NWL we will change how we are doing settlements and you will receive net value settlement where all necessary fees are already deducted.

 ## **9. Other**